 - Built-in speakers free up desk space and simplify the audio setup

-- Excellent 4K value at the $279 price point
+- Excellent 4K value for the price

 - USB-C single-cable setup for clean desk management